orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

 In the ``otbApplication`` module, two main classes can be manipulated :

--  ``Registry``, which provides access to the list of available applications, and can create applications
+-  ``Registry``, which provides access to the list of available applications, and can create applications.

 -  ``Application``, the base class for all applications.
-This allows to interact with an application instance created by the ``Registry``
+This allows to interact with an application instance created by the ``Registry``.

 Here is one example of how to use Python to run the ``Smoothing`` application, changing the algorithm at each iteration.